jonnyhoeven/justme.dev/index.md

 features:
   - title: <a href="/project/workshop">Kubernetes Git-Ops Workshop</a>
-    details: <a href="/project/workshop">This Workshop will teach you how to create your own Kubernetes cluster using K3S and use ArgoCD to deploy your first application from a Git-Ops perspective.</a>
+    details: <a href="/project/workshop">This Workshop will help creating your own Kubernetes cluster using K3S and use ArgoCD to deploy your first application from a Git-Ops perspective.</a>
   - title: <a href="/post/gorilla-cli">Gorilla CLI</a>
     details: <a href="/post/gorilla-cli">Gorilla CLI powers your command-line using LLM.
 Simply state your objective and Gorilla CLI will generate